Lake Erie Walleye Fishing Charters

 Unlike many other states and inland walleye lakes, the Ohio portion of Lake Erie does not have a closed season on walleye.
 Liberal limits and year round fishing is a testament to the abundance of walleye that Lake Erie has to offer.

 FISH CLEANING!
 Let us know when you book your charter that you’d like to take advantage of our fishing cleaning service.
-Put your catch right in the freezer and avoid that fishing smell.
+Put your fresh catch right in the freezer and avoid that fishy smell.

-Fish & Fowl Adventures focus our fishing efforts in the best known areas that hold walleye year round, including (but not limited to) the Western Basin Reef Complex, specifically:
+Lake Erie Fishing Adventures focuses our fishing efforts in the best known areas that hold walleye year round, including (but not limited to) the Western Basin Reef Complex, specifically:

 Western Basin Reef Complex